DENGQUANXIN/jsonpath2path/README.md

 - **Data movement** between documents

 The functional API provides more explicit control over each step of the transformation process, while the command syntax offers a more concise way to express common operations.
 Both styles can be used interchangeably depending on your preference and use case requirements.
-## Getting Started

-1. Install the package (installation method TBD)
-2. Import the module in your code
-3. Use the `transform_json` function with your JSON data and transformation commands

 ## Contribution